JordanWu1997/I3_Sway_Config/README.md

         - Go to next workspace
 - __4-finger Gesture__
     - __Pinch Out__
-        - Bring window in scratchpad to foreground
+        - Bring window in scratchpad (background workspace) to foreground
     - __Pinch In__
-        - Send window to scratchpad
+        - Send window to scratchpad (background workspace)

 </details>